snap-research/EfficientFormer/README.md

 ## Latency Measurement

-The latency reported in EffcientFormerV2 for iPhone 12 uses the benchmark tool from [XCode 14](https://developer.apple.com/videos/play/wwdc2022/10027/).
+The latency reported in EffcientFormerV2 for iPhone 12 (iOS 16) uses the benchmark tool from [XCode 14](https://developer.apple.com/videos/play/wwdc2022/10027/).

 For EffcientFormerV1, we use the [coreml-performance](https://github.com/vladimir-chernykh/coreml-performance).
 Thanks for the nice-implemented latency measurement!